 A collection of miniatures that surveys the expressive and coloristic capabilities of the piano.

-exploiting the unique timbral characteristics of the violoncello.
-The work is performed without break
+the unique timbral characteristics of the violoncello.
+The work is performed without a break between the movements.

 Percussionists, Piano, Violin, Viola, Violoncello, and Contrabass – 14 minutes

-on St. Patrick’s Day.
-In keeping with a theme of green she requested a work based on the traditional song
+St. Patrick’s Day.
+In keeping with a theme of green she requested a work based on the traditional song "Greensleeves".